 Walking the Talk

 This Centennial Commemorative Edition of Connection focuses on the 100-year anniversary of Candler School of Theology.
 As we celebrate our centennial, we reflect on the legacy of the school and the individuals, events and ideas that shaped us.
-We recognize 56 men and women as Centennial Medalists for their extraordinary service to the school, the church and society, explore facets of our past, and reminisce about our most memorable Candler moments.
 Understanding from whence we've come will empower us to continue moving forward with God as we seek to embody our prophetic call.

 Rev. Brian Combs (06T) has been building intentional community with people who live on the streets since he graduated.
 Combs' ministry at Haywood Street Congregation in Asheville, N.C. seeks to be a place of welcome and worship for all.